Only Natural Pet Wholesome Homemade Dehydrated Dog Food receives the Advisor’s second-best rating of 4.5 stars.

 From here, the list goes on to include a number of other items.

-First, we notice the inclusion of chia seed, an edible seed nutritionally similar to flax or sesame.
-Provided they’re first ground into a meal, chia seeds are rich in both omega-3 fatty acids as well as dietary fiber.
+First, we notice the use of chia seed, an edible seed nutritionally similar to flax or sesame.
+Provided they’re first ground into a meal, chia seeds are rich in both omega-3 fatty acids as well as dietary fiber, and contain about 17% protein.

 In addition, we note the inclusion of dried fermentation products in this recipe.
 Fermentation products are typically added to provide enzymes to aid the animal with digestion.